 - Log onto BBC Ten pieces where you can listen to some classical music and join in with some activities and videos.

-I would love to see/hear what you have been getting up to, whether it’s completing the activities, practising your instruments, singing songs or sharing music you have created digitally. *NEW* Check the blog, ‘What Have You Been Up To?
-Send videos and pics to: email@example.com
+I would love to see/hear what you have been getting up to and how you have been taking part in the lessons.
+Send videos and pics to: firstname.lastname@example.org

 Keep practising as PRACTICE MAKES AWESOME!

 Look forward to hearing from you soon, Mrs Bale

 We believe each child deserves a musical education so that talent is nurtured and aptitude developed.
 We continue to place great importance on music in the curriculum and see it as a creative and social art to be enjoyed.
 We know music education brings a multitude of disciplines to children’s learning including listening, counting, co-ordination, co-operation and confidence.
 In our teaching of music we promote and value enrichment and equal opportunities for all our pupils.

 Our specialist music teacher works with every class each week in a spacious and well-resourced music room.
 Children are taught to sing and perform a wide repertoire of songs from Nursery onwards.
 They learn to compose and play on tuned and untuned instruments and have the opportunity to learn the violin, clarinet, flute, guitar, djembe, ukulele and recorder as well as be part of our orchestra.
 We also have a choir.